 For the Crypto Library, the developer has defined an extensive test set.
 The test set covers all TOE interfaces, and all modes of operation of the implemented algorithms, as well as all available parameters.
-The evaluator was provided with a copy of the required software and hardware, together with the means required to generate the TOE.
-This allowed the evaluator to perform the complete test set as defined by the developer, in addition to the tests defined by the evaluator.
+Since the TOE is not an end-user product it is not possible to perform testing without first embedding it in a testable configuration.
+To this end, the developer has created a proprietary test operating system.
+The main purpose of the test OS is to provide access to the crypto library's functionality.
+The test OS, and its documentation was provided to the evaluators, and was used in all the testing.